CrazyPython/wentelx87/README.md

 In this implementation of the Wentel Virtual Machine, every 8 bits it will decode the last 8 bits and output them as ASCII.
 Escape characters are supported.

+## Usage
+Run `python3 main.py`.
+The options are:

+- no options - will read instructions from stdin until linebreak
+- with file name - read instructions from file
+- `-d` - activate debugging mode, steps through memory, showing execution + memory pointers (don't forget `-i`)
+- `-i` - interactive mode - explicitly tell to read instructions from stdin.

+To make debugging mode more useful, change `2 ** 8` in the code to a smaller value that still fits your program, like `2**5`.

 ## Examples
 *Spaces were added to help reading.
 The Wentel Virtual Machine does not accept spaces.*